Li Hang (snooker player)

 Li Hang (李行 (Lǐ Háng); born 4 October 1990) is a Chinese former professional snooker player who, in 2023, was permanently banned from the sport after committing a range of match-fixing offences.
 Li first competed professionally during the 2008–09 season.
 His best performances during his professional career were reaching two ranking semi-finals.
 He reached a career high of 28th in the snooker world rankings in 2019.

 In December 2022, the WPBSA suspended Li from the professional tour amid a match-fixing investigation.
 In January 2023, it charged him with fixing a match, being concerned in fixing matches, approaching a player to fix a match, seeking to obstruct the investigation, and betting on snooker matches.
-Following an independent disciplinary tribunal, Li received a lifetime ban from the sport.
+Following an independent disciplinary tribunal, Li and compatriot Liang Wenbo were permanently banned from the sport, the only two lifetime bans ever handed down in professional snooker.

 Career

 Early years

 Li was entered into the wildcard round of the China Open as an amateur player for three consecutive years from 2006.
 He lost at this stage in 2006 and 2008, but in 2007 he beat Ian Preece 5–4 to reach the first round of a ranking event for the first time, where he lost 1–5 to 1997 world champion Ken Doherty.
 In April 2008, Li won the ACBS Asian Under-21 Snooker Championship with a 6–1 success over Li Yuan in the final.
 The title earned him a place on the 2008–09 snooker tour.